-Maintenance should also include testing at least twice a year in line with the Building Code of Australia.
+Maintenance will also include testing at least twice a year in line with the Building Code of Australia.

 If changes are made to a property's plumbing system, it is the owner's responsibility to ensure the fire service continues to function correctly and remains compliant with regulations.
 It may be necessary to request the services of a hydraulic consultant to assess the premises before and after any works are completed.